alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Oh, the Yoda picture is really about absorbing a great destructive force rather than generating a constructive force.
 But it looks forceful.
 And I like Yoda. ☺

+---

 #### 5.3.1.
-A single color setter function, for draw, fill and gap.
+A single color setter function for draw, fill and gap.

 The `SetDCPenColor` and `SetDCBrushColor` functions that we’ve used sets respectively drawing color and general figure fill color.
 But for the gaps in patterned lines and brushes, as well as for the background of text, the GDI will either use the existing image background, called **`TRANSPARENT`** mode, or the color set with the `SetBkColor` function, called **`OPAQUE`** mode.
 You set the mode with the `SetBkMode` function; the default is unfortunately `OPAQUE`.